 Description

-The nature trail leads for about 5 km through the valleys of the Haupeschbaach and the Halerbaach.
-It is marked with a fossil oyster ("devil's claw") which reminds us that our rocks were formed in a sea long time ago.
-The valley is an extremely valuable area: it is a Mëllerdall UNESCO Global Geopark geotope, part of the European Natura 2000 network of protected areas and has been on the list of national monuments since 1938.
+The educational path leads over about 5 km through the valleys of the Haupeschbach and the Halerbach.
+It is marked with a fossil oyster ("devil's claw").
+It reminds us that the stones in the region were formed in a sea a long time ago.
+The valley is an extremely valuable area: it is a geotope of the Mëllerdall UNESCO Global Geopark, part of the European Natura 2000 network of protected areas, and has been on the list of national monuments since 1938.

-The trail leads through the narrow valley in the Luxembourg Sandstone, where question s about water may arise: What does water have to do with the formation of the sandstone?
-What processes can you observe in a stream today?
-What animals and plants live along the stream?
-Where does water come from and how do people use water and its power?
-You can get answers to all these questions during the hike.
+The path goes through the narrow valley in Luxembourg sandstone.
+At 14 interactive stations, one receives information about water: What does water have to do with the formation of sandstone?
+What processes can be observed today in a stream?
+What animals and plants live by the stream?
+Where does the water come from and how does man use the water and its power?

 For your safety

-The terrain of the tour is varied, partly challenging and not barrier-free.
+The terrain of the route is varied, partially demanding, and not barrier-free.

 Equipment